aadi7568/risk-score/README.md

 ## Output

-The API will return a JSON object with the risk score and a list of risky clauses with explanations.
+The API will return a JSON object with:
+- Risk score (0-100)
+- List of risky clauses with their explanations
+- Risk categories for each clause
+- Severity levels (High, Medium, Low) for each clause

 ## Troubleshooting